El Pirata

 What to expect

-The room at 5-6 Down Street puts you in a narrow, low-lit space that reads as a proper Spanish bar rather than a themed restaurant — tiled surfaces, close tables, the visual shorthand of somewhere that has been doing this for a while.
-It is not a grand room, and that is the point.
+The room at 5-6 Down Street puts you in a narrow, low-lit space that reads as a proper Spanish bar rather than a themed restaurant; tiled surfaces, close tables, the visual shorthand of somewhere that has been doing this for a while.
+It is not a grand room, that is the point.
 You are here for the food and the ease of the format, not for a dining event.
 For a special occasion, that framing matters: El Pirata works well for an intimate dinner for two or a relaxed celebratory lunch, but if you need a room that impresses on arrival, look elsewhere in the postcode.

 The tapas format means the experience is inherently social and flexible.
 Dishes arrive as they are ready, which suits groups and couples alike.
-The cuisine is Spanish throughout , the kind of direct, ingredient-led cooking that made tapas bars in Barcelona and Cádiz worth seeking out in the first place.
+The cuisine is Spanish throughout, the kind of direct, ingredient-led cooking that made tapas bars in Barcelona and Cádiz worth seeking out in the first place.

 Lunch vs dinner: which is the better visit?